Laci1953/Cowgol_on_CP_M/README.md

  - COWFIX.COM , interface to Z80AS
  - Z80AS.COM , the assembler ( see https://github.com/Laci1953/Z80AS )
  - LNK.COM , the HiTech's linker

+The EXE folder contains the executables.

+The Examples folder contains examples of compilation sessios.